wmrra/wmrra-com/content/news/20210504-Round-1-Announcements.md

 Click here for the [event schedule](https://wmrra.com/race/events/2021-round-1/)

 # Pit Layout, Tech

 Tech Inspection will be held Friday Evening and Saturday morning.

-Danielle says she should be done with slips by 4 PM Friday and not a minute sooner

 Pick up your Tech slips from registration BEFORE coming to tech.
 Registration should have them available after 4PM, Friday.
 You must review them to make sure you are in the right class, not missing a class, have the correct bikes.